youngmantis/youngmantis/README.md

-- 👋 Hi, I’m @youngmantis
+- 👋 Hi, I’m Alex Oyinola Adedayo
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and data analysis
-- 🌱 I’m currently studying pharmaceutical chemistry
+- 🌱 I’m a graduate of chemistry and pharmaceutical chemistry
 - 💞️ I’m looking to collaborate on computational drug discovery
 - 📫 How to reach me alexoyinola@gmail.com